tahatsahin/tahatsahin/README.md

 * ⚡ I’m currently working as a Developer at DefineX

-* 💻 I’m interested in Computer Science and Web Development
+* 💻 I’m interested in Web Development

-* 📙 Currently studiying Python/Django/Flask, trying to improve my knowledge about Golang
+* 📙 Currently studiying ElasticSearch/Jenkins/Kafka, additionally trying to improve my experience about Golang

 * 💬 Ask me about anything!